Thanks to the modern D21 - Janeček method, we seek solutions most people can agree on.

 The multiple vote method has been applied since year 2014 in the framework of participatory budgeting in New York, Tunisia, Zambia, France and other places across the planet.

 Our Indian partnership organisation, The Foundation for Community Consensus (FCC), further cooperates in spreading our global mission.
 Local children are using D21 - Janeček method to divide school budgets.

 The team of the Institute H21 involves mathematician, political scientists, sociologists, psychologists, researchers, data analysts and experts in communication and marketing.
 We focus on expanding our unique Method, examine its theoretical anchoring and use in practice.

 That is because we believe that when one comes up with something wonderful, they should not keep it to themselves.
 Especially when such an invention can prevent the division of society or directly contribute to its greater cohesion.

-We invite all graduate students and young professionals to apply for the Policy Fellows Forum 2.1 – October 2020.
+We invite all students and young professionals to apply for the Policy Fellows Forum 2.1 – October 2020.
 In partnership with NYU’s GovLab, the United Nations GCNI and the Czech Embassy in New Delhi, the PFF 2.1 is a series of interactive certification workshops for those who wish to expand their academic skills and network with mentors who are passionate about governance and public policy.